microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 * dpad left/right or left/right arrow key - adjust debug menu values.

 ## Limitations:
- * Currently only tested on the Compute-based Fallback Layer
  * Shadow pass is buggy due to incorrect ray generation
  * Mipmap calculation is incorrect and uses too low of an LOD for distant objects
  * The sample has a few visual bugs on Intel cards